 Learn more about the different kinds of child abuse

-- The Ontario Incidence Study of Reported Child Abuse and Neglect is the longest-running study to look at child abuse in our province.
+- The Ontario Incidence Study is the longest running study to look at child abuse in our province.
 Maria Harlick discusses the latest findings.

 Our brochure provides the key facts you need to know about recognizing child abuse and how Children’s Aid helps children and struggling families.